dbsoft/dwindows/readme.txt

     callback.
 GTK4 and GTK3 with Wayland require drawing to be done in the callback, necessitating a dw_render_redraw() or dw_flush() call.  dw_flush() may cause multiple draw passes.
+Added new function dw_window_compare() to check if two window handles
+    reference the same object.
+Necessary in the Android port since handles passed to callbacks are local references, so they don't match the handles saved during window creation.
 Added support for dw_window_set_font() with a NULL font parameter.
     This resets the font used on the widget to the default font.
 Fixed GTK warnings on GTK3 caused by using Pango style font syntax.